 Top 5 River Dolphin facts

-Fact #1: The Amazon pink river dolphin can change its color!
+Fact 1.
+The Amazon pink river dolphin can change its color!

 Although Amazon pink river dolphins are famous for its pink hue, they weren’t born this way.
 The dolphins are actually born gray and slowly turn pink as they age.
-Their final color can be influenced by their behavior, capillary placement, diet, and exposure to sunlight.
-The dolphins can be anywhere from mostly gray with some pink spots, to full flamingo pink.
+Male dolphins are strikingly pinker than their female counterparts; the coloration thought to be a product of scar tissue resulting from rough games or fighting over conquests.
+However, their final color can be influenced by their behavior, capillary placement, diet, and exposure to sunlight; with brighter pinks attracting more attention from the females.
+These river dolphins can sport markings that range from mostly gray with some pink spots, to full flamingo pink.

-Fact #2: The Amazon pink river dolphin has the largest bodies and brains of any freshwater dolphin
+Fact 2.
+The Amazon pink river dolphin has the largest bodies and brains of any freshwater dolphin

-Fact #4: The Amazon pink river dolphin are gymnasts of the water
+Fact 4.
+The Amazon pink river dolphin are gymnasts of the water

 Want to see Amazon pink river dolphins up close?